codingwatching/voxelcore/doc/en/block-properties.md

 Example: block `door:door_open` is hidden, so you need to specify `picking-item: "door:door.item"` to bind it to not hidden `door:door` block item.

-### *script-name*

-Used to specify block script name (to reuse one script to multiple blocks).
-Name must not contain `packid:scripts/` and extension.
-Just name.

 ### *ui-layout*

 Block UI XML layout name.
 Default: string block id.